PerseusDL/perseusld/CODE_REVIEW.md

 	https://raw.githubusercontent.com/caesarfeta/jslib/master/src/js/SharedConfig.js

 # jQuery callbacks
 Declaring functions within a jQuery callback is inevitable.
-But long functions... like more than 2 lines... should be pulled out into its own class method and then called from within the callback.
+But long functions... like more than 2 lines... probably should be pulled out into a full-fledged class method and then called from within the callback.

 # Tablet-proof your click events
 Instead of...